joemiller/xbmc-script-sort-movies-by-file-date/README.md

 In order to accomplish this, the first thing the script will do is find the largest 'idMovie' value in the 'movie' table.
-If you have 100 movies, then this id will probably be 100.
-All of the ID's in the 'movie' table will be shifted to be between 101 and 200.
+If you have 100 movies, then the largest id will probably be 100.
+All of the ID's in the 'movie' table will then be shifted from 1-100 to 101-200.
 The same is done for file ID's ('idFile') in the 'files' table.

-Each time the script is run, the ID's will be shifted higher.
-This will leave a lot of holes at the "bottom" of the ID range, but this should not cause problems.
-It doesn't look like XBMC uses the movie ID for anything other than sort order (as far as I know.)
-However, because of this, I wouldn't recommend running this script very often.
-You should only need to run it after you reset your Library.

 Caveats:
 --------